DebBidhi/priority-4c-classifier/README.md

 ---
 ### 🎯 **Apexkrieg - Empowering Intelligent Execution**
-Priority 4C Classifier is a core component of **Apexkrieg**, helping users execute goals and tasks efficiently by leveraging **AI-driven tools**. 🚀🔥
+Priority 4C Classifier is a core component of **Apexkrieg**, helping users execute goals and tasks efficiently by leveraging **AI-driven prioritization**. 🚀🔥